stackbit/sourcebit-target-next/README.md

       }
       ```

-      Use `sourcebitDataClient.getStaticPaths()` to get the paths of all of the
+      Use `sourcebitDataClient.getStaticPaths()` to get the static paths of
       pages and return them from `getStaticPaths`.
 Note: `sourcebitDataClient.getStaticPaths()`
-      returns all paths of all pages, therefore you will need to filter them only
+      return paths for all pages, therefore you will need to filter them to
-      to these, that are supported by dynamic routes of the given page.
+      return only these that are supported by dynamic route of the given page.

-      For example, if you have two pages with dynamic routes, each will have to filter
+      For example, if you have two pages with dynamic routes, each will have to
-      its own paths:
+      filter its own static paths:

       `pages/post/[pid].js`
       ```js